telerik/ajax-docs/api/client/Telerik.Web.UI.RadWizardStep.md

 #### Returns

-`HTMLElement` The HTMLElement of the step.
+`Element` The HTML Element of the step.

 ### get_enabled